ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 destination requested by "blue.example.com" if needed.

-Where the above algorithm fails to confirm that the external reporting was authorized by the Report Receiver, the URI MUST be ignored by the Mail Receiver generating the report.
+Where the above algorithm fails to confirm that the external reporting was authorized by the Report Consumer, the URI MUST be ignored by the Mail Receiver generating the report.
 Further, if the confirming record includes a URI whose host is again different than the domain publishing that override, the Mail Receiver generating the report MUST NOT generate a report to either the original or the override URI.
-A Report Receiver publishes such a record in its DNS if it wishes to receive reports for other domains.
+A Report Consumer publishes such a record in its DNS if it wishes to receive reports for other domains.

-A Report Receiver that is willing to receive reports for any domain can use a wildcard DNS record.
+A Report Consumer that is willing to receive reports for any domain can use a wildcard DNS record.
 For example, a TXT resource record at "*._report._dmarc.example.com" containing at least "v=DMARC1" confirms that example.com is willing to receive DMARC reports for any domain.

-If the Report Receiver is overcome by volume, it can simply remove the confirming DNS record.
+If the Report Consumer is overcome by volume, it can simply remove the confirming DNS record.
 However, due to positive caching, the change could take as long as the time-to-live (TTL) on the record to go into effect.